 You can define custom fields for various areas:

-- Device: Information related to individual devices as stored in the device inventory.
-An example is the mean time to recover for a device.
+- Device: Information related to individual devices as stored in the device inventory for example the mean time to recover for a device.

-- Hardware: Information related to a specific hardware product.
-An example is the mean time between failures for a product.
+- Hardware: Information related to a specific hardware product for example the mean time between failures for a product.

-- Software: Information related to a specific software product.
-An example is a link to a license agreement.
+- Software: Information related to a specific software product for example a link to a license agreement.

-- User: Information related to an individual user.
-An example is a staff ID as stored in an HR management system.
+- User: Information related to an individual user for example a staff ID as stored in an HR management system.

 The text that you enter in the description field will show up in a tooltip when the user hovers over the field name in dialogs and profiles.